 We have seen that the safest assets available have a historical real return that is less than 3%.
-Currently Treasury inflation-indexed bonds have average yields that are below 2 percent.
-As a result, borrowing at 3% to invest in an asset that is yielding less than 3% would entail serious costs.
+Currently, Treasury inflation-indexed bonds have average yields that are below 2%.
+As a result, borrowing at 3% to invest in an asset that is yielding less than 3% would entail serious costs.13

 But, can we advise such an optimizing worker who has already decided to invest in a personal account what account to choose?
 Suppose that worker is somehow compelled to choose the personal accounts.
 The worker already holds an optimally diversified portfolio of stocks and bonds so that, on the margin, the average equity premium was just enough to compensate risk associated with stocks.
 Conditional on participating in the accounts, the rational choice would be to invest the entire portfolio in bonds.
 That way the risk and return of the overall portfolio would stay essentially unchanged.
-The personal account portfolio would be used merely to cancel out the debt represented by the offset.
+The personal account portfolio would be used merely to cancel out the debt represented by the offset.14

-The optimizing investor would be made worse off if he or she used the personal account to acquire more equities because he or she is already just at the point where the of anticipated high returns on stocks would do better to sell some bonds and put the proceeds in a Roth IRA, which is not subject to taxation at the end as Social Security benefits often are.
+The optimizing investor would be made worse off if he or she used the personal account to acquire more equities because he or she is already just at the point where the additional risks associated with equities outweigh the higher returns associated with equities.